What is a digital twin?

 • Proactivity: Predict, plan and prepare for maintenance, market change, or trends in customer preferences.
 McKinsey finds companies can increase revenues 5-10% by being better able to offer a predictive maintenance service to customers.

-Understand and optimize your processes with the Process Intelligence Graph
+Understand and optimize your processes with the Context Model

 • Process data: everything that comes from source systems, describing what’s going on in your business, including objects (POs and invoices, for example), events (the creation of an order or receipt of payment), and interactions (how POs are related to sales orders).

-• Business context: everything that’s going on around the process, such as KPIs and industry benchmarks, as well as any process models.
+• Business knowledge: everything that’s going on around the process, such as KPIs and industry benchmarks, as well as any process models.

 Scaling this digital process twin couldn’t be easier.
-Businesses can rapidly extend from a subprocess to end-to-end processes by decoupling, linking together, or extending processes in the graph.
+Businesses can rapidly extend from a subprocess to end-to-end processes by decoupling, linking together, or extending processes in the CCM.
 Tailored end-to-end views allow companies to scope down their analysis, so teams can identify and address root causes in a specific use case, without having to navigate the full complexity.
-It’s therefore simple to manage and maintain governance as you scale the graph.
+It’s therefore simple to manage and maintain governance as you scale the Context Model.

 What does all this mean for business value?
 One automotive manufacturer used Celonis to sync up parallel processes, reducing failed material calls causing production interruptions.
 A packaging manufacturer, meanwhile, saved millions across multiple processes, including the reduction of excess spare parts inventory through cross-process visibility.